saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 <class 'builtins.RustStruct'>
 ```

-## Sending over Json to Rust
+## Sending Json over to Rust

 One way to send over complex data structures could be by using JSON.
-The following example marshals a JSON-string into a struct:
+The following example marshals a JSON-string into a Rust struct:

 ```rust
 extern crate serde;